Types Of Window awnings

 Did you know that shading your windows with external awnings can reflect up to 75% of heat from entering your home?
 You’ll not only stay cooler – you’ll save money on your cooling bills and protect your valuable furnishings from UV damage.

-Contemporary to traditional, our awning range is extensive with something to suit almost every home.
+Contemporary to traditional, the Brax awning range is extensive with something to suit almost every home.
 Our experienced staff can advise on the most suitable option to suit your individual needs, and we offer professional installation.

-Awning manufacture is a large part of our core business, with many of our range manufactured locally, at our South Geelong facilities.
-Using only the highest quality components, our awnings are designed to stay looking good and protect your home from the sun for many years.
+Awning manufacture is a large part of Brax’s core business, with much of the range manufactured locally, at our South Geelong facilities.
+Using only the highest quality components, Brax awnings are designed to stay looking good and protect your home from the sun for many years.

 Automatic Locking Arm Awnings

 Automatic Locking Arm Awnings, also commonly referred to as ‘autos’ may have been around for a long time, but still provide an excellent shading solution and are simple to operate.
 You simply pull the awning down and the arms lock into position where you stop it.
 Pushing down on the front rail then releases the arms, enabling the awning to be retracted or pulled further down if required.

 Available in either traditional canvas fabric or sunscreen mesh – they can be adapted to suit both traditional and contemporary homes.

 Pivot Arm Awnings

 The Pivot Arm awning is designed to project the fabric off the window, ideal for awning style windows that open out.
 The fabric forms a canopy that allows air to flow behind the awning, and for the windows to be opened while the awning is down.

 Selected products in the Alpha Awning range can span up to 5 metres wide.